tchan1002/mmba-drift-protocol/README.md

 It's also based on the idea that questions of discipline/motivation/persistence come down to an emotional-management problem.

 The following protocol offloads neural load to another intelligent system so you can keep moving forwards.
-Its best paired with a Zettlekasten note-takinng system such as Obsidian.
+I've been using it along with obsidian.

 This has helped me a lot as someone who usually struggles a lot with this stuff.
 It's free, it works, and hopefully it's interesting to you too.